yunjuc/holbertonschool-higher_level_programming/0x05-python-exceptions/README.md

 5-Write a function that raises a type exception

 6-Write a function that raises a name exception with a message

+100-Write a function that prints an integer